garyboyle/dotnet-test/README.md

 A sample C# project to work out the development environment.

-This project was created using the `dotnet new console` [.NET CLI command](https://docs.microsoft.com/en-us/dotnet/core/tools/) with the .NET Core 3.1 SDK.
+This project was created using the `dotnet new webapi` [.NET CLI command](https://docs.microsoft.com/en-us/dotnet/core/tools/) with the .NET Core 3.1 SDK.

 Use the `dotnet run` command to run the project.
+To watch for changes run `dotnet watch run`.

 The `global.json` file determines what .NET SDK should be used.
 This is similar in behaviour to a `.nvmrc` file.
 More information here: https://docs.microsoft.com/en-us/dotnet/core/versions/selection#the-sdk-uses-the-latest-installed-version